zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

   - Write custom rules for Sysmon events not covered by the default ruleset, or
   - Exclude those events in your Sysmon configuration to minimize the load[^2].

-This will give you the best of both worlds.
+This approach will give you the best of both worlds.
 To help other Wazuh users, I provided modified versions of the most popular Sysmon configurations in gists.
 Please compare the original versions against the ones I shared to understand what has been suppressed.

 Enjoy!

 ## Updated `sysmonconfig.xml` by SwiftOnSecurity

-The [original project](https://github.com/SwiftOnSecurity/sysmon-config) has not been updated for years though it is still being used actively.
+The [original project](https://github.com/SwiftOnSecurity/sysmon-config) has not been updated for years, though it is still being used actively.

 <script src="https://gist.github.com/zbalkan/8312a6d4e0a7610eccfd342e329cdaab.js"></script>